bjoerngiesler/D-Ov2Evo-STL/README.md

 # D-Ov2Evo
 Bavarian Builders: Felix Beyer, Björn Giesler

+## This is an ADD-ON to Michael Baddeley's files!

+This GitHub contains modified print files that are to be used as add-ons and partial replacements of Michael Baddeley's D-Ov2.
+This GitHub does not contain all the files to print a functional droid, you still need parts from [Michael's Patreon](https://www.patreon.com/c/mrbaddeley).
+We have Michael's express permission to post our modifications on GitHub to better handle file changes, upgrades etc., but will never post all files for a functional droid here.

 ## What is D-Ov2Evo?

 D-Ov2Evo is an extension of Michael Baddeley’s great D-Ov2 design for the D-O Astromech Droid from The Rise of Skywalker.